neishm/fstd2nc/README.md

                         Use the date of original analysis for the time axis, and put the forecast times into a separate "forecast" axis.
+  --ensembles           Collect different etikets for the same variable
+                        together into an "ensemble" axis.
   --profile-momentum-vars VAR1,VAR2,...
                         Comma-separated list of variables that use momentum levels.